 The transcription of glycoside hydrolases represented between 0.26% and 0.34% of the total transcription in both litter and soil.
 Auxiliary enzymes were more transcribed in litter (0.07-0.08% of total transcription) than in soil (0.03-0.04%; Fig. 1).
 Most GH and AA transcripts were produced by fungi that accounted for 51.6% of GH reads (27.6% Basidiomycota, 19.3% Ascomycota) and as much as 81.5% of AA reads (44.7% Ascomycota, 35.1% Basidiomycota).
 Bacteria were responsible for 34.7% of GH transcription (Acidobacteria 13.7%, Proteobacteria 7.6%) and 13.1% of AA transcription.
 GH were also frequently transcribed by animals (3.7%) and plants (2.6%) and AA by plants (3.3%; Fig. 1).

 Most metatranscriptome reads mapped to the -glucosidases of the GH13 family, to the cellulolytic enzymes in GH5, GH7, and AA9, ligninolytic oxidases AA3, to the endoglucanase/endogalactanase GH16 and to the chitinase GH18.
-Although the most transcribed GH family was also the one most abundant in the metagenome, there was generally little relationship between gene and transcript abundance (Fig. 2).
+Although the most transcribed GH family was also the one most abundant in the metagenome, the gene and transcript CAZyme gene profiles were not statistically similar?
+(Fig. 2).

 It was apparent that different groups of organisms transcribe different enzyme sets (Fig. 3).
-In all taxa, -glucosidases and cellulases belonged to the most transcribed enzymes, however, for dikaryotic fungi, cellulases and ligninolytic enzymes were obviously the most transcribed groups. -Glucosidases and chitinases were also often among the most produced enzymes while xylanases were missing in archaea and rare in Proteobacteria (Supplementary Table 2).
+In all taxa, -glucosidases and cellulases belonged to the most transcribed enzymes, however, for dikaryotic fungi, cellulases and ligninolytic enzymes were the most transcribed groups. -Glucosidases and chitinases were also often among the most produced enzymes while xylanases were missing in archaea and rare in Proteobacteria (Supplementary Table 2).
 The contribution of individual groups to the production of enzymes was highly variable with a high contribution of fungi to the production of the dominant plant cell wall-degrading enzymes – cellulases, ligninases (up to 90% of fungal transcripts in both groups), and xylanases (up to 70%); all other enzyme groups are produced by a wide range of taxa (Fig. 2, 4).

 The transcript pool differed significantly between litter and soil: 86 gene families showed significantly different expression rate between horizons (Supplementary Table 1).
 This partly reflects the differences in the metagenome and thus of the community composition but also the gene pools produced by different groups of microorganisms differed significantly among horizons (Fig. 3).
 Among the functional groups of enzymes, enzymes targeting cellulose were the most transcribed followed by those acting on lignin, fungal cell wall, and starch and glycogen indicating the importance of plant and fungal biomass as nutrient sources.
 Soil samples showed higher production of enzymes targeting reserve compounds (starch/glycogen and trehalose) and peptidoglycan while the enzymes degading cellulose and lignin and pectin were more transcribed in litter (Fig. 4).